stevehetz/project-pulse/README.md

 - **Next.js**: React framework for server-side rendering, routing, and API handling.
 - **Chakra UI**: A simple, modular, and accessible component library for React.
-- **Recharts**: A composable charting library built on React components.
+- **Chart.js**: A composable charting library built on React components.
 - **React Context**: Used for managing the global state of the application.

 ## Installation